 In January 2014, New Mexico’s state Medicaid program was renamed Centennial Care.
 As part of Centennial Care, long-term care services for the elderly that are provided outside of nursing homes are available through a program entitled Community Benefit.
 Community Benefit’s suite of services has been specifically chosen to help the elderly remain living in their homes or “in the community”.

 Services include adult day health, respite care, and personal care services, including assistance with daily tasks such as hygiene, meals, and mobility.
 The program supports both Agency-Based Community Benefit (ABCB) care, as well as Self-Directed Community Benefit (SDCB) care.
 The difference between these two options is with Agency-Based, the administering organization chooses the care providers.
 With Self-Directed, the program participant has the flexibility to choose their care providers.
-For personal care or other unskilled services, participants can elect to hire a family member or friend to provide care.
+For personal care or other unskilled services, participants can elect to hire a family member (with the exception of a spouse) or friend to provide care.
 Having said that, the managed care organization (MCO) will make the final decision on whether the person is qualified and capable of providing the needed care.

 When New Mexico accepted federal support for Medicaid expansion under the Affordable Care Act, several of the state’s Medicaid programs merged into the single comprehensive, Centennial Care managed care network.
 These include, most relevantly, the Mi Via, Salud!, and CoLTs waivers, and the state’s Medicaid Personal Care Options (PCO) program.

 The state now has selected three managed care organizations (MCOs) to provide services, currently Blue Cross Blue Shield of New Mexico, Presbyterian, and Western Sky Community Care.
 The number of providers is smaller than before the Medicaid expansion, a limit designed to cut overhead costs.
 Additional MCOs will be added to the list over time.